Image

 The Certified Lactation Counselor (CLC) designation from the Academy of Lactation Policy and Practice, Inc. is the premier national certification in lactation management in the United States.
 CLC certificates are required to pass core competencies and skill verification as well as a psychometrically designed exam based on a job-task analysis.

-A credentialed CLC has demonstrated the knowledge and skill to:
+A CLC has demonstrated the knowledge and skill to:

 • Assess breastfeeding using a multi-faceted approach.